 Autumn on the Alaska Peninsula means cool weather, ripening blueberries, bright fall colors, and a chance to see the Aurora Borealis.
 Fall also means fattening-up time for the huge brown bears that live in Katmai National Park.
 We may see moose, black bears, wolves, and foxes in Katmai.
 We will certainly see great big brown bears, passing their time eating salmon.
 Though they treat humans as something to walk around, they are themselves staggeringly powerful creatures.
 We will have close, but safe, encounters with them.
 There are unparalleled opportunities for observing and photographing bears at play, while feeding, and just being bears.
 We will also see Bald Eagles and a variety of waterfowl.
 Fishing for Rainbow Trout and Northern Pike is excellent throughout the trip and especially in the Grovenor River.
 In a few locations we can hike into the alpine where we enjoy excellent hiking and blueberry picking as we cast our eyes over the vast, lake-bejeweled landscape.

 This trip is a moderately difficult route.
-Experience with canoe travel is recommended.
-The lake paddling is not difficult, but because the lakes are susceptible to big winds, we will paddle in light chop or swells some days.
-We will paddle close to shore, and while we need not undertake open water crossings, there is one such crossing we can elect to do, if conditions permit.
-The Savonoski River paddling is all Class I with swift, braided channels.
+The lake paddling is usually not difficult, but because the lakes are susceptible to big winds, we will paddle in light chop or swells some days.
+We will paddle close to shore, and while we need not undertake long open water crossings, there is one such crossing we can elect to do, if conditions permit.
+Canoeing on the Savonoski River is Class I with swift, braided channels.
+The first 200 meters is the most challenging.
+We will provide canoe instruction during the trip but taking a class before the trip will help you feel more comfortable on the river and lakes.
+The ACA and others offer canoe classes in most areas of the US and we encourage you to improve your skills.
+You need not be an expert paddler to join us but some canoe experience is essential.

 After a week in the remote backcountry of Katmai National Park we spend the final night and day of the trip at world-famous Brooks Falls.
 We won’t have the area entirely to ourselves, but humans are still likely outnumbered by bruins.